 A reference in this Division to the date on which, or time at which, a worker was rendered less able to earn full wages is, in the case of a death of a worker who was not rendered less able to earn full wages before the worker died, a reference to the date of the worker’s death.

-[Section 40 inserted by No. 42 of 2004 s.
+[Section 40 inserted: No. 42 of 2004 s.
 30.]

 41. Last employer liable but may join others